SYoy/surgical-video-sim2real/README.md

 ![example image](example.png)

 Since our model was trained on non-public patient data, this repository contains only a dummy dataset in order to provide a minimal, executable code base.
-The data that our model generated can, however, be directly downloaded from our [project page](http://opencas.dkfz.de/video-sim2real/).
+However, the data that our model generated can be directly downloaded from our [project page](http://opencas.dkfz.de/video-sim2real/).

 ### Data Generation